 Kept clean, the glass stays bright and the colored light stays vivid for years.
 Spare warm bulbs and replacement parts are available in bulbs & parts if you ever need them, and you can always reach us through our contact page.

-Do mosaic lamps come with a bulb?
+Do Mosaic Age lamps come with a bulb included?